Arabasta/den-den-mushi-proxy/openapi/frontend/control-api-client/docs/MakeChangeApi.md

 # **apiV1ChangeRequestsGet**
 > Array<ChangeRequestSessionsResponse> apiV1ChangeRequestsGet()

-Returns all active Change Requests associated with the user\'s implementor group and associated PTY sessions and connections Implementor group is retrieved from the user\'s id provided by the authentication token.
+Returns all APPROVED Change Requests associated with the user\'s implementor group and associated PTY sessions and connections Implementor group is retrieved from the user\'s id provided by the authentication token.

 ### Example